Partnership Grants—Stage 2

 - evidence of other knowledge mobilization activities (e.g., films, performances, commissioned reports, knowledge syntheses, experience in collaboration / other interactions with stakeholders, contributions to public debate and the media) and of impacts on professional practice, social services and policies, etc.;

-Adjudication committee members assign a score for each of the three criteria based on the scoring table below.
+Adjudication committee members assign a score for each of the three criteria above, based on the following scoring table.
 The appropriate weighting is then applied to arrive at a final score.
-Applications must receive a score of 3.0 or higher for each of the three criteria in order to be recommended for funding.
+Applications must receive a score of 3.0 or higher for each of the three criteria to be recommended for funding.

 Guidelines and related support material

 All applicants for SSHRC funding should consult the following guidelines while preparing their applications:

 - the Guidelines for Effective Research Training, which may also be useful to reviewers and postsecondary institutions;

 - SSHRC’s Indigenous Research Statement of Principles and Guidelines for the Merit Review of Indigenous Research for applications involving Indigenous research;

 - SSHRC’s definition of knowledge mobilization and Guidelines for Effective Knowledge Mobilization for guidance on connecting with research users to create impact;

 - SSHRC’s Guidelines for Support of Tools for Research and Related Activities for applicants requiring funding for research and research-related tools; and